 It makes sense that at a museum with the Fragonard name you can discover the history of French perfume.
 The Fragonard company is still based in Grasse, on the Côte d'Azur, where many of the fragrant plants are grown in the warm Provençal climate, but the museum is here in Paris, located at the end of the pedestrian Impasse Sandrie.
 Entrance is free.

 In the years leading up to the French Revolution, Louis XVI appointed Jacques Necker, a Swiss Financier, to control the finances of the kingdom.
 Necker purchased a parcel of land in the Rue de la Chaussée-d'Antin quartier, an area favored by the wealthy.
 There, in 1776, he built an impressive hôtel particulier, a grand private house.

 The hôtel reminds us of a boat, with a prow at each end.
 Today it's found on a triangle of land bordered by Rue Meyerbeer, Rue Halévy, and Rue de la Chaussée-d'Antin, directly east of Palais Garnier.
-No longer a private mansion, of course, it's now home to the W Hotel Paris and the Apple Store Paris Opéra, with some other smaller retail on the ground floor.
+No longer a private mansion, of course, it's now home to an Apple store and other retail.
 It's sort of a disappointing commercial use of the historic space, but some of the grandest salons are open to the public.

 It's 1793.
 Revolution.
 Mobs.
 Reign of Terror.
 Swimming Pools.
 Movie Stars.
 An anti-monarchist gang heads to Notre Dame.
 They hate French kings and they want to destroy the statues of the kings found on the facade of the cathedral.
 What they don't know is that these sculptures are of the kings of Judea, dating back to 1220.
 No matter, the mob tears them down, cuts off their heads, and tosses them into the Seine.
 We think.